timm/tested/docs/onStats.md

     - i.e. it falls into the middle

 Cliff’s d can be interpreted as negligible (<0.147), small (<0.33), medium (<0.474) and large (otheriwse) effects[^romo].
+- so we will use .4 as the threshold between medium and small.

 [^romo]: Romano, J., Kromrey, J. D., Coraggio, J., & Skowronek, J. (2006, February).
   Appropriate statistics for ordinal level data: Should we really be using t-test and